pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2025-08-19-one-cookie.markdown

 Instructions:
 - Preheat your <a href='https://amzn.to/3FuWETp'>air fryer</a> to 300F on the <a href='https://amzn.to/3FuWETp'>air fry</a> setting

-- Mix together <a href='/recipes/natural-peanut-butter'>nut butter</a>, sweetener, and vanilla extract until smooth and you have a cookie dough texture.
+- Mix together <a href='/recipes/natural-peanut-butter'>nut butter</a>, <a href='https://amzn.to/4ceFnvP'>granulated sweetener</a>, and vanilla extract until smooth and you have a cookie dough texture.
 Fold in 2/3 (10 g) of your chocolate chips

 - Flatten the cookie onto a small piece of parchment paper, shape into a circle, and top with your remaining chocolate chips
 - <img src='/assets/Food/Healthier Dessert/One cookie/raw.jpg' alt='' class='instruction-image'>